Ecclesiastes

 Bible

-This week I anticipate a shorter period for study at Southview, so I’ve intentionally made the lesson a little shorter – but even in this short chapter Solomon has some observations that hit home today with the upcoming Presidential elections, our judicial system and the world around us.
+This is a shorter lesson than usual, but even in this short chapter, Solomon has some observations that hit home today with our electoral system, our judicial system, and the world around us.

 Let’s read Chapter 8 this week and complete the following: